spencertipping/ni/doc/formats.md

 2. If we use blocking IO, we could fork too much and run out of memory.
 I have yet to see this happen on Linux, even with ~2k processes.

+I think I'd rather assume one fork per pipeline stage.
+It should be cheap to pass binary data between processes; most of nfu's speed issues are probably due to its TSV/fields conversion.

 ## Binary format details
+**TODO:** Re-engineer this, or at least verify that it's a reasonable solution for languages like Perl and Ruby that use pack-templates.

 The binary format is designed to minimize CPU load, particularly when dealing with numbers.
 Conceptually, here's what is encoded: